iamricard/coursework-dsa/source/02-even-and-odd.md

 ## Task

-Given an array `A[]`, write an algorithm in pseudocode that segregates even and odd numbers.
+Given an array \verb|A[]|, write an algorithm in pseudocode that segregates even and odd numbers.
 The algorithm should put all even numbers first, and then odd
 numbers.